rumlingd/mobius_on-premise_doc/source/about-tech.rst

 This SDK uses advanced algorithms for computer vision based on a technology called Deep Learning (DL).

-DL technology has helped computers to understand images not just as a matrix of pixels but to connect different levels such as lines, simple geometric shapes to complex objects such as faces and cars.
+DL technology helps computers to understand images not just as a matrix of pixels but to connect different levels such as lines, simple geometric shapes to complex objects such as faces and cars.
 It gives computers some sense of hierarchical understanding on the content of images.